 2. Sit down with your partner and get on the same page about rules and consequences.

-Include your daughter in this conversation when she’s in an emotionally appropriate place.
+Include your son or daughter in this conversation when they are in an emotionally appropriate place.
 Remember that rules and consequences are most effective when they’re directly tied in with a value you’re trying to teach.

 3. Start small.

 Pick a positive behavior that you want to increase and think of ways to reward it.
-If you want your daughter to wash the dishes more often, begin reinforcing by thanking her for doing the dishes or giving her a reward.
-Use this positive reinforcement even if you had to ask her several times to do the dishes before it actually happened.
+If you want your son or daughter to wash the dishes more often, begin reinforcing by thanking them for doing the dishes or giving them a reward.
+Use this positive reinforcement even if you had to ask them several times to do the dishes before it actually happened.
 Real behavior change takes time.

 Sometimes, a teen’s behaviors become so extreme that they can no longer be managed in the home.
-If you feel that your daughter’s behaviors are more severe than the average teen or that the canyon between you is too deep to repair on your own, take the next step in helping your daughter heal.
-Call us today at 435-900-7753 to learn more about how Sunrise RTC can help your family.
+If you feel that your son or daughter’s behaviors are more severe than the average teen or that the canyon between you is too deep to repair on your own, take the next step in helping your son or daughter heal.

-WE ARE COMMITTED TO THE SUCCESS OF YOUR DAUGHTER, AND YOUR ENTIRE FAMILY
+WE ARE COMMITTED TO THE SUCCESS OF YOUR TEEN, AND YOUR ENTIRE FAMILY

 Sunrise uses more comprehensive outcomes than any other fully integrated DBT treatment program.
-By integrating DBT into every aspect of our program, your daughter will live the skills, not just learn them.
-We focus on the family to create a healthy system in which your daughter will thrive after returning home.
-Through therapy, activities, academics, and support, your daughter will become a healthy young woman with a passion for life.
+By integrating DBT into every aspect of our program, your teen will live the skills, not just learn them.
+We focus on the family to create a healthy system in which your teen will thrive after returning home.
+Through therapy, activities, academics, and support, your teen will become a healthy young adult with a passion for life.